GOFF: END

 END must be the last record for a module.
 An 'Entry Point' is used when an address other than the beginning of the module is to be used as the start point for its execution.
-This is used either because the program has non-executable data appearing before the start of the module (very common for older assembly programmers, as older versions of the assembler were much slower to assemble data stored in programs once instructions were specified), or because the module calls an external module first, such as a run-time library to initialize itself.
+This may be used because the program has non-executable data appearing before the start of the module (very common for older assembly programmers, as older versions of the assembler were much slower to assemble data stored in programs once instructions were specified).